twbs/bootstrap/docs/layout/overview.md

 @include media-breakpoint-down(lg) { ... }
 {% endhighlight %}

-We also have media between the breakpoint's minimum and maximum widths for only the given screen size:
+We can also use media queries to target a single segment of screen sizes, using the minimum and maximum breakpoint widths:

 {% highlight scss %}
 // Extra small devices (portrait phones, less than 576px)